SnakeDoc/DuelThreads/README.md

         4) The returned value is then multiplied or divided (alternating) at each level as the recursion unwraps
         5) Overflow is permitted - cast the final value as an integer at recursion return
         6) Each thread must print to the console it's thread number and calculated value
-        7) Each thread must execute in the order created, and held until program termination
+        7) Each thread must execute in the order created, and be held until program termination
         8) When a fatal error occurs, the last printed thread number is counted as the max concurrent thread count
         9) Highest concurrent thread count wins this challenge
     3) Serve a provided html template to as many concurrent web socket requests as possible